 - It is administered by chief officers within delegated powers or within the terms of the funding arrangement given by the Commissioner.
 Any variation from this scheme requires the approval of the Commissioner; - The scheme of virement may not apply to all funding arrangements or a specific element of the funding arrangement.
-Where the scheme does not apply this will be stated in the funding arrangement; - Chief officers and budget managers are authorised to incur expenditure in accordance with the estimates that make up the budget and ensure that virement is undertaken as necessary to maintain the accuracy of budget monitoring within the framework of the virement controls; - When the virement is between an income budget line and an expenditure budget line which is directly related, approval is by the PCCCFO and the income and expenditure budgets will be increased for budget monitoring purposes; - Virement is not permitted in relation to: financing items such as asset charges; where the virement creates additional overall budget liability in existing or future years; where a virement would incur a change in policy; or where resources to be transferred were originally provided to meet expenditure of a capital nature. - Virements are actioned on the financial system through journal entry and are subject to internal and external audit
+Where the scheme does not apply this will be stated in the funding arrangement; - Chief officers and budget managers are authorised to incur expenditure in accordance with the estimates that make up the budget and ensure that virement is undertaken as necessary to maintain the accuracy of budget monitoring within the framework of the virement controls; - When the virement is between an income budget line and an expenditure budget line which is directly related, approval is by the Joint CFO and the income and expenditure budgets will be increased for budget monitoring purposes; - Virement is not permitted in relation to: financing items such as asset charges; where the virement creates additional overall budget liability in existing or future years; where a virement would incur a change in policy; or where resources to be transferred were originally provided to meet expenditure of a capital nature. - Any virement which creates an ongoing liability for future years for example in respect of staffing costs must also be subject to approval by the Chief Officer Group or Commissioner and must comply with the funding arrangement.
+This ensures that cognisance is taken of the longer term budgetary impact. - Virements are actioned on the financial system through journal entry and are subject to internal and external audit

-The limits that apply on virements between budget headings are defined in Section G. All requests for virement must be made in the format prescribed by the PCCCFO and CCCFO and information on the virements within the limits set out in section G will be available to support budget monitoring report information.
+The limits that apply on virements between budget headings are defined in Section G. All requests for virement must be made in the format prescribed by the Joint CFO and information on the virements within the limits set out in section G will be available to support budget monitoring report information.
 Any virement request outside the limits of these regulations requires the approval of the Commissioner.